Skip to main content

 In states where anthraquinone is not registered, growers have used two methods to reduce seedling pulling by crows and ravens.
 One method is to set up tomato stakes in a zig-zag pattern, on a recently planted sweet corn field.
 Attach fishing line to the stakes.
 This seems to deter crows from landing.
 When the seedlings are large enough that the birds can’t pull them out, you can reel up the fishing line, retrieve the stakes and put them in your next planting.
 Another alternative is to plant sweet corn into a (low) standing stubble.
 It can make the young plants harder for the crows to spot.

 Auditory bird scare devices can be fairly effective, especially if the noises they create are varied.
 Automated propane cannons can be effective for a relatively short time, but are very annoying to neighbors, customers, and farm workers.
 In New England, automatic cannons have been the source of several serious disputes with neighbors.
-Screamers and bangers are auditory devices that are fired from a launcher (looks like a plastic handgun).
-They can cost $2.50 or more per shot but can be helpful occasionally to move out a flock of birds.
+Screamers and bangers are auditory devices that are fired from a pyrotechnic shot launcher (looks like a plastic handgun).
+They can cost $2.50 or more per shot but can occasionally be helpful to move out a flock of birds.
 Regulations cover the purchase and use of these devices.
 Be sure to check local regulations about their use before you begin.

 Silhouettes of coyotes or other predators don’t work very well to scare birds (or other vertebrate pests of vegetables).
 Effigies are slightly more effective, especially those that employ movement.
 They are still more effective if you regularly move them to different spots.
 If you combine them with auditory scare devices, the effectiveness usually goes up.